bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 During restore, this string is used to determine the plugin that will handle this data.

-To be able to restore backups created with python plugins using the **python3-fd** plugin that were created using the **python-fd** plugin, the code determining the plugin that will handle the data also matches for the basename of the current available plugins without the last character.
+To be able to restore backups created with Python plugins using the **python3-fd** plugin that were created using the **python-fd** plugin, the code determining the plugin that will handle the data also matches for the basename of the current available plugins without the last character.

-So backups created with the python plugin (which uses python2) can be restored with the python3 plugin (which uses python3).
+So backups created with the **python** plugin (which uses Python 2) can be restored with the **python3** plugin (which uses Python 3).

 .. warning::